metablaster/WindowsFirewallRuleset/README.md

 ### Quick start

-1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download released zip file from [Releases][releases], and then for latest release under "assets" download zip file.\
+1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download released zip file from [Releases][releases], and then for the latest release under "assets" download zip file.\
 These steps here assume you have downloaded a zip file from "assets" section under "Releases".